collapsed-stacks/startups/questions/13354/why-don-t-local-businesses-buy-online-advertising.md

 - tagged: `advertising`
 - score: 1

-<p>As I understand it, local businesses - shops, restaurants, plumbers, builders, mechanics and so forth - on average spend a much smaller fraction of revenue buying online advertising than big companies do.</p>
+As I understand it, local businesses - shops, restaurants, plumbers, builders, mechanics and so forth - on average spend a much smaller fraction of revenue buying online advertising than big companies do.

-<p>Why is that?
+Why is that?
 I've heard it's because they don't see clear results and aren't willing to trust that it is quietly helping.
 Is there a reason that applies more strongly to local businesses than to big companies?
-Or is there some other reason I'm missing?</p>
+Or is there some other reason I'm missing?

 ## Answer 13378